Kiffhost/exalted-scripture-understanding/Rules Reference/Social/Social Influence.md

 # Appearance
 While the [[Appearance]] Attribute may be rolled as part of social actions, it also has another function in social influence, granting a bonus against weak-willed characters.
 Those of low [[Resolve]] are more easily impressed and awed by striking, beautiful individuals, or easily [[Threaten|intimidated]] by the [[Hideous|profoundly ugly]].

-If a character’s Appearance rating is higher than his target’s Resolve, then he gains a dice bonus on all [[instill]] and [[Persuade|persuasion]] attempts against that individual equal to the difference.
+If a character’s Appearance rating is higher than his target’s Resolve, then he gains a dice bonus on all [[Instill]] and [[Persuade|persuasion]] attempts against that individual equal to the difference.
 Thus, a character with Appearance 5 attempting to use a persuade action on an individual with Resolve 3 would gain a +2 bonus.
 This comparison is made before any bonuses to Resolve are factored in.

 If addressing a group (p.
 220), compare Appearance to the average Resolve of the group (usually 2 or 3) to determine any appropriate bonus.
 # Social Complications
 A number of considerations may arise when winning friends and influencing people:
 ## One Target vs. Many Targets
-Sometimes, a character may wish to make a single [[influence roll]] against multiple characters.
+Sometimes, a character may wish to make a single [[Influence roll]] against multiple characters.
 He can choose to target only a select group, or to apply the influence roll against anyone who hears him.
 However, people find it easier to ignore arguments that are not directly addressed to them. **Whenever an influence roll targets more than one character, it suffers a -3 penalty.**

 Because the different targets of an influence roll can have varying [[Resolve]] ratings, the success or failure of the action is determined separately for each target.
 <details><summary>Example</summary>A Dawn Caste who rolls four successes to threaten a mercenary cadre into backing down from a fight might successfully intimidate the rank and file with Resolve 2, but not the unit’s God-Blooded leader with Resolve 5.</details>